SaraiQX/tigerbot-svelte-app/README.md

-# A chatbot made with TigerBot Chat-API and SvelteKit, with easy solution for desktop app.
+# A chatbot made with TigerBot Chat-API and SvelteKit, with easy solution for desktop app

 This project is heavily inspired by the demo app of SvelteKit and TigerBot.